AMWA-TV/bcp-007-01/docs/Overview.md

 ]
 ```
 #### machine_name
 The name of the sender node in the NDI domain.
 A node MUST report the machine name being utilized by the NDI SDK.
-A controller SHOULD NOT specify a new `machine_name` but SHOULD use `null` or the current `machine_name`.
+A controller SHOULD NOT specify a new `machine_name` but SHOULD use `auto` or the current `machine_name`.

 #### source_name
 The name of the NDI stream created by the Native NDI Sender in the NDI domain.
 This parameter MUST NOT be concatenated with `machine_name` in the format `machine_name(source_name)`.

-| Informative note: In the NDI domain, the `source_name` and `machine_name` are concatenatedin the format `machine_name(source_name)` when streams are discovered and connected, however in the `transport_params`, these properties are kept independent.
+> Informative note: In the NDI domain, the `source_name` and `machine_name` are concatenated in the format `machine_name(source_name)` when streams are discovered and connected, however in the `transport_params`, these properties are kept independent.

 #### source_url
 The URL of the sender as utilized by the NDI SDK.
-Sender MUST report this upon activation.
+Sender SHOULD report this upon activation.
 The contents are proprietary to the NDI SDK and SHOULD NOT be interpreted.
 A controller SHOULD specify `auto` or the current value when setting this property.

 #### source_address
 The IP address and port that the sender is utilizing for the stream.
 It MUST be in the format `ip_address:port_number`.